 This neighbourhood is in the Naka ward, along with several of the other best neighbourhoods.
 It includes numerous shopping centres, cafes, and a large convention centre.

 The area was originally revitalized in the 1980s and continues to grow as part of a major urban renewal project.
-Nissan Motors and several other large corporations also operate out of the area, employing close to 100,000 workers.
+Nissan Motors and several other large corporations also operate here, employing close to 100,000 workers.

-It’s a bustling area for both locals and tourists, with plenty of activities to keep you busy during your stay.
-You can also easily travel to the rest of the city from this central neighbourhood.
+It’s a bustling district for both locals and tourists, with plenty of activities to keep you busy during your stay.
+You can also easily travel to the rest of Yokohama from this central neighbourhood.

 As the main district for shopping and tourism, Minato Mirai 21 has some of the best hotels in Yokohama.
-One of the hotels is inside the Landmark Tower while the others are around the harbour area, providing convenient access to the rest of the city.
+One of them is inside the Landmark Tower while the others are around the harbour area, providing convenient access to the rest of the city.

 - Yokohama Royal Park Hotel: This hotel is inside Yokohama Landmark Tower.
 It’s on the 52nd floor of the iconic building, allowing you to quickly travel to the observation deck for a better view of the city.
 It’s also got spacious rooms with carpeted floors and a 24-hour front desk.